The Bankrate promise

 How we can minimize the life insurance gender gap

-Haven Life addressed the statistics revealed in their survey with a series of recommendations for working towards minimizing the life insurance gender gap, listed below.
+Haven Life addressed the statistics revealed in its survey with a series of recommendations for working towards minimizing the life insurance gender gap, listed below.
 While these may seem like simple steps for a complex problem, they are a rational starting point.
 However, cultural change seems necessary for this gap to close.
-Specifically, women and men will have to value their lives at a similar financial rate and be provided equivalent pay for work.
-Beyond that, the viewpoints expressed by Forbes and Haven Life regarding updating the model for determining how much life insurance is reasonable will have to become more broadly accepted.
+Specifically, women and men will need to work toward valuing their lives at a similar financial rate and be provided equivalent pay for work.

 Haven Life recommendations